Jeremy Corbyn to pledge Labour government public ownership of failing care homes

 The Labour leader will warn the social care system is at "serious risk of breakdown" unless the Government invests more money.

-In a speech to the Fabian Society new year conference on Saturday, he will say rising costs and falling fee payments from councils had seen 380 care home businesses declared insolvent since 2010.
+In a speech to the Fabian Society new year conference, he will say rising costs and falling fee payments from councils had seen 380 care home businesses declared insolvent since 2010.

 He will also point to figures from the Care Quality Commission which found last year that one in five nursing homes did not have sufficient staff on duty to ensure residents received good, safe care.